 When comparing Bluefish vs Spyder, the Slant community recommends Spyder for most people.
-In the question“What are the best Python IDEs?”
-Spyder is ranked 7th while Bluefish is ranked 21st.
+In the question“What are the best Python IDEs or editors?”
+Spyder is ranked 8th while Bluefish is ranked 35th.
 The most important reason people chose Spyder is:

 Spyder's autocomplete features are made possible by a library called [rope](https://github.com/python-rope/rope) which gives Spyder powerful autocompletion.

 Ranked in these QuestionsQuestion Ranking